pytorch/benchmark/README.md

 import importlib
 import sys

+# If your directory looks like this_file.py, benchmark/
 sys.path.append("benchmark")
 model_name = "torchbenchmark.models.stable_diffusion_text_encoder" # replace this by the name of the model you're working on module = importlib.import_module(model_name)